 Nature-based solutions for Covid-19 recovery and resilience

 While nature-based solutions (NBS) terminology has only recently become widely used, LDCs have already been showing leadership in using nature to tackle interlinked challenges.
-Seven LDC counties have already signed up to the Leaders’ Pledge for Nature, which seeks to reverse biodiversity loss by 2030.
+Seven LDC countries have already signed up to the Leaders’ Pledge for Nature, which seeks to reverse biodiversity loss by 2030.

 Xiaoting Hou-Jones, senior researcher in IIED’s Natural Resources research group, argued there was much to learn from the experiences of LDCs for how to drive green recoveries, noting many LDCs have included NBS in NDCs, across diverse landscapes and geographies.